nxsy/xcb_handmade/README.md

     sh build.sh

 Don’t forget to install the assets (separate Handmade Hero download) into the data/ directory.
-Currently that would create a data/test directory at the moment.
+Currently that would create data/test and data/test2 directories at the moment.

+You can then create symlink's to the data/test* directories from build/debug and build/opt to be able to run the binaries in place with textures.

+	cd build/debug
+	ls -s ../../data/test .
+	ls -s ../../data/test2 .

+	cd build/opt
+	ls -s ../../data/test .
+	ls -s ../../data/test2 .

 Run!

-    build/xcb_handmade
+    build/debug/xcb_handmade
+or
+    build/opt/xcb_handmade

 You can use WASD for movement (or the XBox 360 D-pad), and Up Arrow (or the Y button on the XBox 360 controller) to sprint.